 In 1990 & 1991 the band released three independent records on their own label (What Have You Records).
 The records were called "Dammit," "Hydroponic," and "Unity."
 With these records and their solid live show, the band quickly established a following in the Midwest and then set out for the West Coast.

-311's first cd "Music", was released with little fanfare in February of '93.
+311's first cd "Music", was released with little fanfare in February of '93 (now Gold).
 The band hit the road in support of the record and was temporarily sidelined when their touring RV caught on fire and exploded on the shoulder of the highway.
 The fire destroyed all their equipment, clothes, money and personal possessions.
 Despite losing everything - the band members escaped the blaze with minor burns and injuries.
 They decided to persevere and they only canceled one show before returning to the stage with equipment donated by fans and friends who heard about the disaster on the television news.

 In July '95 they released their third cd "311" and once again set out on tour.
 By '96 the shows and the fanbase had grown considerably - and the media which had basically ignored 311 until then, began paying attention.
 In September of '96 (14 months after the release of the "311" album) the song "Down" hit the airwaves and became an across the board success at radio and MTV.
 "Down" went to #1 on the Billboard Modern Rock Chart and the follow-up single "All Mixed Up" went to #2.

-After the success of the "311" album (which is now triple platinum), 311 released a long form home video called "Enlarged to Show Detail" containing live concert footage, interviews, videos, backstage footage, etc. To make it a unique item, 311 bundled the video with a 5 song EP containing outtakes from the "311" cd.
+After the success of the "311" album (which is now triple Platinum), 311 released a long form home video called "Enlarged to Show Detail" containing live concert footage, interviews, videos, backstage footage, etc. To make it a unique item, 311 bundled the video with a 5 song EP containing outtakes from the "311" cd.
 The home video debuted at #1 on Billboards Music Video Sales Chart and is now a Platinum video.

 In November of 1998, 311 released 311 Live - a collection of live recordings from the 1997 US Tour.
 And in October of 1999, 311 released their fifth cd "Soundsystem" which debuted at #9 and toured extensively in the US and Japan.